Adam-Color/AppUsageGUI/README.md

 AppUsageGUI is a cross-platform desktop application built with Python and Tkinter that monitors application usage time with project-based organization.
 The application works by:

 1. **Project Organization**: Users create projects to organize related tracking sessions, with each project containing multiple sessions
-2. **Session Creation**: Before tracking begins, users select a project and name their session, establishing clear organization upfront
+2. **Session Creation**: Before tracking begins, users select a project and name their session
 3. **Process Monitoring**: Uses the `psutil` library to detect running applications and monitor their process status
 4. **Time Tracking**: Implements a precise time tracker that runs in a separate thread, capable of pausing and resuming
 5. **Session Management**: Creates named sessions within projects that can be saved, loaded, and continued across application restarts
 6. **Data Persistence**: Saves session data with integrity checking using hash verification, organized by project directories
 7. **Cross-Platform Support**: Handles Windows and macOS differences in process detection and GUI application filtering

-The application follows a Model-View-Controller (MVC) architecture with separate logic and GUI components, ensuring clean separation of concerns and maintainable code.
+The application follows a Model-View-Controller (MVC) architecture with separate logic and GUI components.

 ## Project and Session Structure